-Community and Family Resources offers a variety of adult residential treatment programs for males and females with substance use and/or gambling concerns.
+Community and Family Resources offers adult residential treatment programs in Fort Dodge, Des Moines, and Iowa City for individuals with substance use concerns.
 These programs are designed to meet the various needs of individuals who need a residential setting to be successful in addressing their substance use, mental health, and related concerns.
 While attending residential services, the clients live in a safe, drug-free, and gambling-free environment that allows them to address their identified needs.

 At intake, clients complete a comprehensive assessment that aids them in identifying their physical, mental, and emotional needs; in building motivation for recovery; in identifying personal relapse dynamics; and in building recovery support.
 Recovery support includes building family relationships, examining vocational options, achieving spiritual goals, and identifying and using community resources.
 Clients participate in 50+ hours of programming each week with our trained clinical staff, which is designed to aid them in achieving their personal recovery goals.